xrysamuel/CS2305-ArchLab/README.md

 # CS2305 Arch Lab

-This is the code repository for the labs of course CS2305 Computer System Architecture.
+This repository contains the lab assignments for CS2305: Computer System Architecture.
 It includes:

-- BranchPrediction: Testing various CPU branch predictors based on GEM5.
+- BranchPrediction: Tests various CPU branch predictors using GEM5.
-- Transpose: Optimizing the CUDA kernel for matrix transpose.
+- Transpose: Optimizes the CUDA kernel for matrix transposition.
-- MatMul: Implementing hardware-based matrix multiplication using Chisel.
+- MatMul: Implements hardware-based matrix multiplication with Chisel.